 Supporting community-based investment and growth through facilitating entrepreneurship, business development, and home and real estate ownership.

 For more than a century the Chicago Urban League has been at the forefront of providing strategic and impactful advocacy, programming and outreach in education, economic development and social justice.
-Born out of a national movement to meet the needs of African Americans migrating to urban areas in search of a better life, we have been fearless in our efforts to remove barriers that prevent individuals and families from opportunities that enable them to strengthen their lives and their communities.
+Born out of a national movement to meet the needs of Black people migrating to urban areas in search of a better life, we have been fearless in our efforts to remove barriers that prevent individuals and families from opportunities that enable them to strengthen their lives and their communities.

-At our core, we are a civil rights organization that works with a diverse group of collaborative and funding partners who share our vision that a strong African American community is a better Chicago.
+At our core, we are a civil rights organization that works with a diverse group of collaborative and funding partners who share our vision that a strong Black community is a better Chicago.
 With the help of our partners, we are able to reach more than 15,000 people annually through programmatic areas that include education, entrepreneurship, housing, human capital and workforce development and through civic engagement that includes advocacy for education funding equity, community safety, and health and wellness.

 As you visit our website, please take a moment to learn more about our impact in the communities we serve.
 We also invite you to become a part of the movement by attending one of our events, joining one of our three auxiliaries, or becoming a contributor.